wavebyrd/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_gx.md

 import PrereqPythonInstalled from '../_core_components/prerequisites/_python_installation.md';
 import InstallLocal from './_install_gx/_local_installation.md';
 import InstallEmrSpark from './_install_gx/_emr_spark_installation.md';
-import InstallDatabricks from './_install_gx/_databricks_installation.md';

 import PythonVersion from '../_core_components/_python_version.md';

 GX Core is a Python library.
-Follow the instructions in this guide to install GX in your local Python environment, or as a notebook-scoped library in hosted environments such as Databricks or EMR Spark clusters.
+Follow the instructions in this guide to install GX Core in your local Python environment, or as a notebook-scoped library in hosted environments such as EMR Spark clusters.

 ## Prerequisites